tinytronix/SX126x/Readme.md

 which sends data (TX) and echos them back (rx).

 ## Hardware compatibility
-The examle works with the attached schematic.
-This library was tested with LoRa module DRF1268T (http://www.dorji.com), and is as well usable for DRF1262T.
+This library was tested with LoRa module DRF1268T (http://www.dorji.com) and works with the attached schematic.
+It is as well usable for DRF1262T.
 Please see the attached schematic for wiring.
 The library should be able to handle other
 LoRa modules as long as they use the SX1262 or SX1268.
-In this case check if DIO1, DIO2 and DIO3 are wired differently.
+In this case take a look at the DRF1268T datasheet and check if DIO1, DIO2 and DIO3 are wired differently.